lecode-official/mvvm-framework/Documentation/QuickStart.md

 </Page>
 ```

 As you can see, we're using some value converters.
-The MVVM Framework provides with a small selection of built-in value converters.
+The MVVM Framework comes with a small selection of built-in value converters.
 In order to be able to use them
-application-wide, you have to add them to the application resources, so go ahead, open the `App.xaml` file and apply the following changes (do not forgot to add the
+application-wide, you'll have to add them to the application resources, so go ahead, open the `App.xaml` file and apply the following changes (do not forgot to add the
 new namespace):

 ```xaml